 Weighted grades are assigned to courses that are accelerated and more challenging.
-A 5.0 grade-point value is possible because of the academic rigor and higher expectations in the work required for that courses.
+A 5.0 grade-point value is possible because of the academic rigor and higher expectations in the work required for that course.
 The grade-point value for these grades is A=5.0, B=4.0, C=3.0, D=1.0, F=0.

 Weighted courses are listed with Honors or AP (Advanced Placement) designations in their titles.
-Grade point average (GPA) for transferring students is recomputed in order to align the transferring dasses with the courses offered at Chandler Unified School District high schools.
-Students transferring among CUSD high schools will receive weighted grades only for those classes that align to the receiving schools ISMPA/Phonor classes.
+Grade point average (GPA) for transferring students is recomputed in order to align the transferring classes with the courses offered at Chandler Unified School District high schools.
+Students transferring among CUSD high schools will receive weighted grades only for those classes that align to the receiving school's IB/AP/Honors classes.